PrinceItam/Triangle_Calculator/README.md

 6. Run test and generate report
     ```sh

+    chmod +x run-tests.sh (to initialize script for first run)

    ./run-tests.sh (MacOS)

    Double-click the run-tests.bat (Windows)

-7. Running Tests with Allure Reporting
+8. Running Tests with Allure Reporting

 This project uses Allure to generate detailed test reports.
 Follow the steps below to set up and view Allure reports.